Critics Choice Awards 2025: See the winners here

 (CNN) — After some stops and starts, award season is again underway with the 2025 Critics Choice Awards.

-The ceremony, which was twice delayed due to the Los Angeles wildfires, is taking place Friday evening in Santa Monica, with comedian Chelsea Handler serving as host.
+The ceremony, which was twice delayed due to the Los Angeles wildfires, took place Friday evening in Santa Monica, with comedian Chelsea Handler serving as host.

-The awards honor the best in film and television, with acclaimed movies “Wicked” and “Conclave” each earning 11 nominations.
-“Dune: Part Two” and “Emilia Pérez” follow close behind with 10 nods apiece.
+The awards honored the best in film and television, with acclaimed movies “Wicked” and “Conclave” each earning 11 nominations.
+The New York City-set “Anora,” surprised as the best picture winner.

-On the TV side, Hulu’s sweeping historical epic “Shōgun” continues to dominate, with six nominations.
-Tying for second place in the nod count are “The Diplomat,” “The Penguin,” “Abbott Elementary,” “What We Do in the Shadows” and “Hacks,” each boasting four nominations going into the ceremony.
+On the TV side, Hulu’s sweeping historical epic “Shōgun” continued to dominate, with six nominations and four wins.

 Find winners below, indicated in bold: